Education and Outreach

-An active volunteer group keeps our social media sites vibrant and current.
+An active group keeps our social media sites vibrant and current.

 - The FNPS blog provides frequent, entertaining, and educational content.
-The current article is featured on our home page.
-You can see the entire history of articles by visiting the blog site.
+The recent articles are featured on our blog page.
+You can see the entire history of articles by visiting the main blog site.